uwegeercken/datagenerator2/README.md

 | maxValue   | maximum value  | long         | 1000000   |

 ### Random Floating Point Numbers
-This generator allows to generate floating point numbers.
+This generator (type=randomdouble) allows to generate floating point numbers.
 The options for this type of generator allow to specify a lowerbound and upperbound for the generated value.

 #### Available options:
 | Option     | Description    | Data Type    | Default   |